A Jurassic Experience

 I wrestled around with several ideas in order to formulate a new plan.
 I really didn’t want to hang out in Greybull any longer.
 So I figured we’d head a little further towards Yellowstone and get an hour or two ahead.
 That way, whenever the roads opened back up, we’d be ready to go.

+And that’s what we did.
+We nestled into a beautiful state park called Buffalo Bill State Park in the little town of Cody, Wyoming.
 It was supposed to be a one night stay which turned into two because it snowed again!!
 We stayed all warm and toasty and watched the beautiful birds play outside our window.
 We also stocked up on groceries.

 Debbie